 Study Criminal Justice at Hartwick College and you’ll focus on the interdisciplinary complexities of this timely and important field.
 By analyzing theories and gaining real-world experience, you’ll develop a deep understanding of how justice is assessed, interpreted, and enforced in the 21st century.

-Also interested in Sociology or Social Work?
+Also interested Sociology, Social Work or Forensic Science?
 You’re in the right place.
-At Hartwick, Sociology, Criminal Justice, and Social Work faculty collaborate and teach across the disciplines, so they’re ready to help you develop your Flightpath.
+At Hartwick, Sociology, Criminal Justice, Forensic Science, and Social Work faculty collaborate and teach across the disciplines, so they’re ready to help you develop your FlightPath.

 MANY CAREER PATHS